 Recent Ministerial and Head of State visits

-On her first overseas trip as Prime Minister, Ms Gillard visited Brussels in October 2010 and met with European Commission President José Manuel Barroso and European Council President Herman Van Rompuy.
-Their discussions reinforced the joint commitment made in April 2008 by then Prime Minister Rudd and President Barroso to a new, invigorated bilateral relationship between Australia and the EU.
-During the visit, Ms Gillard discussed with EU counterparts her proposal for a treaty-level Framework Agreement (see above) to underpin the very comprehensive and strong relationship between Australia and the EU.
+During her October 2010 visit, Ms Gillard met with European Commission President José Manuel Barroso and European Council President Herman Van Rompuy in Brussels.
+Their discussions reinforced the joint commitment made in April 2008 by then Prime Minister Rudd (during his first term in office) and President Barroso to a new, invigorated bilateral relationship between Australia and the EU.
+Ms Gillard discussed with EU counterparts a proposal for a treaty-level Framework Agreement (see above) to underpin the very comprehensive and strong relationship between Australia and the EU.
 While in Brussels Ms Gillard also met with a number of European Heads of State and represented Australia at the 8th Leaders' Summit of the Asia-Europe Meeting – another avenue by which Australia is strengthening its relations with the EU.

-President José Manuel Barroso reciprocated the Prime Minister's visit to Brussels with bilateral talks in Australia from 4-7 September 2011.
-The first by a European Commission President since Gaston Thorn's in 1982, this visit is a statement of our ever strengthening ties.
-The joint statement by Prime Minister Gillard and President Barroso showcases the breadth of issues covered in our vibrant bilateral relationship.
+President José Manuel Barroso reciprocated this with bilateral talks in Australia on 4-7 September 2011.
+The first by a European Commission President since Gaston Thorn's in 1982, this visit was a statement of strengthening Australia-EU ties.
+The joint statement by then Prime Minister Gillard and President Barroso showcased the breadth of issues covered in the bilateral relationship.
 The President's visit also included a Key Note Address at the Finkle Lecture Theatre, ANU, and a European Australian Business Council Oration.

-European Commissioner for Trade Karel De Gucht visited Australia 15-17 March to hold talks with Dr Emerson, Australian Minister for Trade.
-The EU Commissioner for Development, Andris Piebalgs also visited Australia on 7 March 2011 where he held talks with Mr Richard Marles, Parliamentary Secretary for Pacific Island Affairs.
-The EU Commissioner for Climate Action, Connie Hedegaard, visited Australia on 5 September 2011 and held talks with Mr Greg Combet MP, Minister for Climate Change and Energy Efficiency.
+European Commissioner for Trade Karel De Gucht visited Australia 15-17 March 2012 to hold talks with the then Minister for Trade, Dr Craig Emerson.
+The EU Commissioner for Development, Andris Piebalgs also visited Australia on 7 March 2011 where he held talks with Mr Richard Marles, then Parliamentary Secretary for Pacific Island Affairs.
+The EU Commissioner for Climate Action, Connie Hedegaard, visited Australia in September 2011 and held talks on climate change and energy efficiency.

-Australian and EU representatives regularly meet for discussions and consultations at Ministerial and officials level in the margins of international conferences, in addition to regular officials level bilateral forums covering specific policy issues, such as the Trade Policy Dialogue, the Agricultural Trade and Marketing Experts' Group (ATMEG) talks and the Australia-EU Talks on Asia (Co-ASI).
+Australian and EU representatives also regularly meet for discussions and consultations at Ministerial and officials level in the margins of international conferences, in addition to regular officials level bilateral forums covering specific policy issues, such as the Trade Policy Dialogue, the Agricultural Trade and Marketing Experts' Group (ATMEG) talks and talks on the Asia-Pacific.

 The EU has been represented in Australia since 1981 by a Delegation of the European Commission, now a Delegation of the European Union.
 The Delegation's role is to represent the EU; to further develop bilateral relations in the political, economic, commercial, environment, social and cultural fields, including new opportunities for cooperation; to inform the EU on political, economic, trade and development matters in both Australia and New Zealand; to promote and protect the EU's interests and values and to spread knowledge and to raise awareness of the EU in Australia and New Zealand.
 The Delegation is not responsible for trade promotion or consular matters, which are handled by the embassies, consulates, trade commissioners or national tourism offices of EU member states.